custom ad

 Sherwood-Minton House

 Known to many in the area as one of, if not the, most haunted houses in Cape Girardeau.
-The house was built in the 1850s and was used as a smallpox hospital during the Civil War.
+The house, 444 Washington St., was built in the 1850s and was used as a smallpox hospital during the Civil War.
 It is alleged there is/was a tunnel used to transport soldiers who died without alarming the public of the many deaths.

 According to an article by Southeast Arrow in 2019, many people over the years have claimed seeing ghostly soldiers walking toward the house from the cemetery.
-Professor of History Joel Rhodes gave the student-run paper some interesting information about a room in the house.
-Rhodes said a room in the house, called the “slave room", has been known to not keep anything hanging on the wall.
-The story is a minister operated part of the underground railroad, and a young girl hiding in that room was caught by slave catchers.
+Professor of History Joel Rhodes gave the student-run newspaper some interesting information about a room in the house.
+Rhodes the room, called the “slave room", has been known to not keep anything hanging on the wall.
+The story is a minister operated part of the Underground Railroad, and a young girl hiding in that room was caught by slave catchers.
 She was hiding in a wardrobe, and one of the men saw her dress sticking out through a mirror, and it is said she cursed the room.

 Haunted Bloomfield Road

-Considered one of the most haunted roads in Missouri is Bloomfield Road.
-An article by the Southeast Missourian in 2006 talks about a ghost named Lucy ‚ "Mad Lucy", who lived with her family along Bloomfield Road.
+Bloomfield Road is considered one of the most haunted roads in Missouri.
+An article by the Southeast Missourian in 2006 talks about a ghost named Lucy‚ "Mad Lucy", who lived with her family along Bloomfield Road.
 She was reportedly in a buggy headed down Bloomfield Road when it crashed, severely injuring her and resulting in a mental breakdown.
 Lucy's cries supposedly can be heard late at night if you are very quiet.

-Along with “Mad Lucy” on Bloomfield road there have been tales of a headless man walking up and down the road.
+Along with “Mad Lucy”, there have been tales of a headless man walking up and down the road.
 In the early 1800s, early settlers claimed to have seen a headless horseman who was in search of his head.

 Connect with the Southeast Missourian Newsroom: